-The Tamron 150-500mm F/5-6.7 Di III VC VXD is the company’s first super-telephoto zoom for full-frame Sony E-mount mirrorless cameras.
+The Tamron 150-500mm F/5-6.7 Di III VC VXD is the company’s first super-telephoto zoom for full-frame Sony E-mount mirrorless cameras and, was more recently released in Fujifilm X mount.
 It’s up against stiff opposition from the excellent own-brand Sony FE 200-600mm f/5.6-6.3 G OSS, which gives even greater telephoto reach.
 However, the Sony lens is physically nearly 50 per cent longer, somewhat heavier and more expensive to buy.

 The 150-500mm is very similar in many respects to some of the best 150-600mm lenses, like Tamron’s own SP 150-600mm F/5-6.3 Di VC USD G2 for Canon and Nikon DSLRs, which is also compatible with those brands of mirrorless cameras via their respective mount adapters.
 Again though, the 150-500mm is more compact and lightweight, and feels better balanced on slimline mirrorless bodies.